Trinity College, Cambridge: Scholarships and prizes

 These scholarships are tenable for the academic year following that in which the result was achieved.
 If a scholarship is awarded but the student does not continue at Trinity then only a quarter of the stipend is given.
-However all students who achieve a First are awarded an additional £240 prize upon announcement of the results.
+However, all students who achieve a First are awarded an additional £240 prize upon announcement of the results.

-Many final year undergraduates who achieve first-class honours in their final exams are offered full financial support, through a scheme known as Internal Graduate Studentships, to read for a Master's degree at Cambridge (this funding is also sometimes available for students who achieved high second-class honours marks).
+Many final year undergraduates who achieve first-class honours in their final exams are offered full financial support, through a scheme known as Internal Graduate Studentships, to read for a master's degree at Cambridge.
 Other support is available for PhD degrees.
 The College also offers a number of other bursaries and studentships open to external applicants.
 The right to walk on the grass in the college courts is exclusive to Fellows of the college and their guests.
 Scholars do, however, have the right to walk on the Scholars' Lawn, but only in full academic dress.